 What Causes Dandruff and How to Get Rid of It

-Still, don’t worry too much.
-Even if your current battle with dandruff flakes is driving you nuts, there are a variety of effective ways to treat the root cause of dandruff.
+Fortunately, you don’t have to just give up and take it - there are solutions!
+Even if your current battle with hair snowflakes is driving you nuts, you can use these effective methods to treat the root causes of dandruff.

 What Causes Dandruff?

-Another common yeast that can cause dandruff is pityrosporum orbiuclare.
+Another common yeast that can bring on dandruff is pityrosporum orbiuclare.
 Since it feeds on skin oils, it tends to cause dandruff in guys with oily scalps.

-Not Washing Your Hair Enough - It’s true - washing your hair too much strips away natural oils and leaves your hair dehydrated.
+Washing your hair too often strips away natural oils and leaves your hair dehydrated.
 But the opposite isn’t better.
 Not washing your hair enough allows for excessive oil accumulation.
-That is a risk factor for dandruff since some of the yeasts and fungi that cause flakes are hungry for that scalp oil.
+That is a risk factor for dandruff since the yeast and fungi that cause flakes are hungry for your scalp oil.